-1999, the Company filed a registration statement with the Securities and Exchange Commission for a proposed public offering of 6.5 million shares of common stock.
-On October 20, 1999, the Company announced the completion of the public offering of approximately 7.5 million shares (including the underwriters' over-allotment provision) of its common stock at a price of \$77.00 per share.
+On October 20, 1999, the Company announced the completion of a secondary public offering of approximately 7.5 million shares (including the underwriters' over-allotment provision) of its common stock at a price of \$77.00 per share.
 Of these shares, the Company sold 2,372,708 shares and existing stockholders sold 5,102,292 shares.
 The Company raised approximately \$175 million net of offering costs.